nerthul11/GodhomeRandomizer/ReadMe.md

     - Shell --> Checks if the shell binding is randomized or not.
     - Charms --> Checks if the charms binding is randomized or not.
     - Soul --> Checks if the soul binding is randomized or not.
     - AllAtOnce --> Randomizes all bindings at once.
-NOTE: Acquiring this doesn't provide the individual bindings.
+NOTE: Acquiring this doesn't provide the individual bindings for the blue room/weathered mask access.
     - Hitless --> Randomizes the wondrous talent of doing a hitless run.

 ## Dependencies: